 CS/FS20 Do name the source file with the name of the type it contains.
 For example, MainForm class should be in MainForm.cs file and List<T> class should be in List.cs file.

+CS/FS25 You must use the following rules for order using directives:

+A using directive which declares a member of the System namespace must be placed before other using directives.
+All these system using directives must be ordered alphabetically.

+All other using directives must be ordered alphabetically.

+A using-alias directive must be placed after all other using directives.
+All these using-alias directives must be ordered alphabetically.

-CS/FS30 You should use the following class layout rules:
+CS/FS30 You must use the following class layout rules:

 Within a class, struct or interface use the following order